-This story is drawn from the following sources:
+This series was drawn from the following sources:

-The letters of Bruno Rosenthal and other European Jews regarding Alaska, along with Interior Dept. memos on the Slattery Report are available in the National Archives.
-The file is available on microfilm at University of Alaska Fairbanks archives, Elmer E. Rasmuson Library.
+The letters of Bruno Rosenthal and other European Jews regarding Alaska, along with Interior Department memos on the Slattery Report, are available in the National Archives.
+The file is available on microfilm at the University of Alaska Fairbanks archives in the Elmer E. Rasmuson Library.

 Jewish community life in pre-war Neustadt is described in two books from Germany: Dankward Sieburg, ‘’Die Synagogengemeinde zu Neustadt, ‘’ (‘’The Synagogue Community of Neustadt’’), published in 1990; and Barbara Handler-Lachmann and Ulrich Schutt, ‘’Unbekannt Verzogen oder Weggemacht: Schicksale der Juden im alten Landkreis Marburg 1933-1945, ‘’ (‘’Fate of the Jews in old Marburg County 1933-1945′’) published in 1992.
 Translation from German provided by Chlaus Lotscher of Homer.